Seneca the Younger: Philosophy

 As "a major philosophical figure of the Roman Imperial Period", Seneca's lasting contribution to philosophy has been to the school of Stoicism.
 His writing is highly accessible and was the subject of attention from the Renaissance onwards by writers such as Michel de Montaigne.
-He has been described as “a towering and controversial figure of antiquity” and “the world’s most interesting Stoic”.

 Seneca wrote a number of books on Stoicism, mostly on ethics, with one work (Naturales Quaestiones) on the physical world.
 Seneca built on the writings of many of the earlier Stoics: he often mentions Zeno, Cleanthes, and Chrysippus; and frequently cites Posidonius, with whom Seneca shared an interest in natural phenomena.
 He frequently quotes Epicurus, especially in his Letters.
 His interest in Epicurus is mainly limited to using him as a source of ethical maxims.
 Likewise Seneca shows some interest in Platonist metaphysics, but never with any clear commitment.
 His moral essays are based on Stoic doctrines.
 Stoicism was a popular philosophy in this period, and many upper-class Romans found in it a guiding ethical framework for political involvement.
 It was once popular to regard Seneca as being very eclectic in his Stoicism, but modern scholarship views him as a fairly orthodox Stoic, albeit a free-minded one.

 His works discuss both ethical theory and practical advice, and Seneca stresses that both parts are distinct but interdependent.
-His Letters to Lucilius showcase Seneca's search for ethical perfection and “represent a sort of philosophical testament for posterity”.
+His Letters to Lucilius showcase Seneca's search for ethical perfection.
 Seneca regards philosophy as a balm for the wounds of life.
 The destructive passions, especially anger and grief, must be uprooted, or moderated according to reason.
 He discusses the relative merits of the contemplative life and the active life, and he considers it important to confront one's own mortality and be able to face death.
 One must be willing to practice poverty and use wealth properly, and he writes about favours, clemency, the importance of friendship, and the need to benefit others.
 The universe is governed for the best by a rational providence, and this must be reconciled with acceptance of adversity.